TvDragon/arduino_rc_car/README.md

 # Arduino Bluetooth RC Car
 ## Motivation

-After taking a semester of Introduction to Computer Systems where I had to learn about how to use an arduino during my tutorials to work towards my project of building a maze finding arduino I was hooked into working with arduinos to create projects like an RC Car and more.
-This would be the first thing I built when my semester ended and I was estatic when I got it to work.
+After taking a semester in Introduction to Computer Systems where I had to learn about how to use an arduino during my tutorials to work towards my project of building a maze finding arduino I was hooked into working with arduinos to create projects like an RC Car and more.
+This was the first thing I built after my semester ended and I was estatic when I got it to work.

 ## Getting Started